-In the nuclear chart of neutron numbers versus proton numbers, all the stable nuclides, about 300 of them, are found in the so-called "valley of stability."
-The terra incognita of rare nuclides lying away from this valley mainly consist of three regions: (A) nuclei near the neutron drip line [1,2], (B) nuclei near the proton drip line [1,2], and (C) superheavy nuclei with atomic number greater than 116 [3].
-Production of these nuclei will be of great interest for the current radioactive beam facilities in the world as well as future generation of accelerators, including the rare isotope accelerator (RIA), the construction of which is being studied in the United States [2,4].
+In the nuclear chart of neutron numbers versus proton numbers, all the stable isotopes, about 300 of them, are found in the so-called "valley of stability".
+The terra incognita of rare isotopes lying away from this valley mainly consist of three regions: a. nuclei near the neutron drip lines [1,2], b. nuclei near the proton drip lines [1,2], and c. superheavy nuclei with atomic number greater than 116 [3].
+Production of these nuclei will be of great interest for the current radioactive beam facilities in the world as well as future generation of accelerators, including the Rare Isotope Accelerators (RIA), the construction of which is being studied in USA [2,4].

-Even though great strides have been made in the past decade to push toward the proton and neutron drip lines, full knowledge of these nuclides with extreme proton and neutron numbers are limited to light elements up to oxygen [5].
-As the proton drip line lies closer to the valley of stability due to the Coulomb force, most of the nuclei in the proximity of the proton drip line will be explored in the coming decade.
-On the other hand, locating the neutron drip line proves to be much more challenging experimentally, as it lies about three times further away from stable nuclides than the proton drip line.
+Even though great strides have been made in the past decade to push toward the proton and neutron drip lines, full knowledge of these isotopes with extreme proton and neutron numbers are limited to light elements up to oxygen [5].
+As the proton drip lines lie closer to the valley of stability due to the Coulomb force, most of the nuclei in the proximity of the proton drip line will be explored in the coming decade.
+On the other hand, the neutron drip lines prove to be much more challenging experimentally, as they lie about three times further away from stable isotopes than the proton drip lines.
 However knowledge about these nuclei is of utmost importance to the full understanding of many processes in nuclear astrophysics and basic nuclear properties.
 For example, nuclei found in this region provide important pathways for nucleosynthesis [6], especially those related to the rapid neutron capture (r) process.
-Extremely neutron-rich nuclides also provide structure information as to whether nuclear shells vanish in the "sea" of neutrons [7].
-In addition, they offer opportunities to extrapolate our knowledge from these rare nuclides to properties of the bulk neutron-rich nuclear matter such as the neutron stars [8].
+Extremely neutron rich isotopes also provide structure information as to whether nuclear shells vanish in the "sea" of neutrons [7].
+In addition, they offer opportunities to extrapolate our knowledge from these rare isotopes to properties of the bulk neutron-rich nuclear matter such as the neutron stars [8].

 While theoretical calculations can provide indications of conditions for the drip lines [9], there is no substitute for direct measurements.
-By necessity, observations in the neutron-rich regime require the production of short-lived nuclides and beams.
-In the past, one of the most effective techniques has been to use projectile fragmentation as a mechanism to create such nuclides [10].
+By necessity, observations in the neutron-rich regime require the production of short-lived isotopes and beams.
+In the past, one of the most effective techniques has been to use projectile fragmentation as a mechanism to create such isotopes [10].
 This technique continues to offer promise for the future.